Preparing for Online Learning

 |Charter||Charter is offering free Spectrum broadband and Wi-Fi accessfor 60 days to households college students who do not already have a Spectrum broadband subscription and at any service level up to 100 Mbps.
 To enroll call 1-844-488-8395.
 Additionally, all WiFi hotspots are now free of charge.|

 |Comcast||Effective Monday, March 16, 2020, Comcast is offering two months of free to Internet service through the Internet Essentials program.
-This offer is available to new and existing customers.
-Additionally, Xfinity WiFi hotspots are now available free of charge to the public.|
+This offer is available to new and existing customers.|

 |Sprint||Sprint is providing unlimited data for 60 days to customers with metered data plans and giving 20 GB of free mobile hotspot to customers with hotspot-capable devices.|